carolineterryn/carolineterryn.github.io/index.md

 If you wish to reach out, [click here](mailto:carolineterryn2025@u.northwestern.edu).

-You can also view my resume here: [Caroline Terryn Resume.pdf](https://github.com/user-attachments/files/18142008/Caroline.Terryn.Resume.pdf).
+You can also view my resume here: [Resume.pdf](https://github.com/user-attachments/files/18142018/Resume.pdf).